Official-User-Shabab/CurioTool/README.md

 - What screens after that
 - Use the internet and how (API)
 - Add files such as mp4 (stored locally or through API too?)

+Change of plan:
+Two apps, one for weather and time, another for mp4 videos and learning